AscendingPassage.com HOME PAGE.

 between banks of sand and broken stones.
 We are now completely

-sheltered from the bitter wind which blows across the desert, and from
+sheltered from the bitter wind which blows across the desert.
+From

 the dark doorway that opens before us comes a breath of air as from an